 Students subject to academic suspension may make a written appeal to the Academic Standards and Appeals Committee.
 If the Committee views the appeal favorably, the student will be allowed to remain on academic probation for an additional semester.
-Students should consult with the Associate Vice President for Retention or the Student Success Center staff about the appeal process.
+Students should consult with the Associate Vice President of Academic Affairs or the Office of Academic Affairs about the appeal process.